HaveTimeDrinkTea/W05_password_generator/README.md

 ### Further Improvements

 * to use bootstrap modal component to display the default (not visually appealing) Confirm dialog boxes.
 This allows me to style the modal boxes.
+* The copy button uses document.execCommand that is deprecated.
+Need to do further research on Clipboard API.
 * Check for user accessibility and load speed.